 I know you’re out there, ready to pull the covers way over your head this holiday season, hoping to wake up only after “the most wonderful time of the year” has passed.
 I see the way you quietly choke back your pain in everyday settings, and I know the pin-prickly feeling on the backs of your eyes as you finally submit to the hot, stinging tears.
 There’s the awareness that there will never be another holiday with your child, that in some way this otherhood will always exist, even if time or circumstances eventually bring you a little closer to a recognizable way of life.
 There’s the lonely and lovely truth that we knew, loved, and now miss our children more than anyone else does—that no one else feels the breadth of our child’s absence like we do.

-My husband yelled “We love you, Megan” from the crowd.
+My husband yelled “We love you, mayor” from the crowd.
 I asked him to.
 I would want that message shouted to anyone who lost a child.
 You are loved.

 I’m sure the kids in the parade were cute, that the cheerleaders and marching bands were entertaining.
 I barely noticed them.
 What I saw was far more impressive and breathtaking than any float or performer: a bereaved mother, brave and beautiful, simply walking down the street.